Table of Contents

-By interviewing friends, and friends of friends, all working in the education industry, I figured that users could be anyone from young assistants to senior professors, with a little or a lot of experience.
-While I talked with educators from my country, there are users for this application all over the world.
+By interviewing friends, and friends of friends, all who work in education industry, I figured that user could be anyone from young assistant to senior professor, with a little or a lot of experience.
+While I talked with educators from my country, there are potential users for this application all over the world.

 Some of the educators worked with large groups of students while the others only 1:1, however, they can all be categorized into these groups:

-- Having a printer (printing alternatives as printing to PDF).
+- Having a printer (or printing alternatives as printing to PDF).

 - Adequate device – smartphone, tablet, laptop versions (web and mobile apps).

-- Importing student info from contacts, social networks, etc.
+- Importing student info from phone contacts, social networks, etc.

-- Thinking of synonyms for better name mappings (app can suggest names by analyzing the image and name)
+- Thinking of synonyms for better name mappings (app can suggest names by analyzing the student photo and name)

-- Pronouncing foreign names (record voice and enter pronunciations).
+- Pronouncing foreign names (voice recording / name pronunciations).